Ford Festival

-Ford Festival, also known as Ford Festival Time or The James Melton Show, is an hour-long television show, sponsored by Ford Motor Company, hosted by James Melton, and broadcast on NBC Television beginning on April 5, 1951.
-The final show aired June 26, 1952.
-This show was replaced by another Ford-sponsored NBC show, Ford Television Theatre, from October 1952 to June 1956.
+Ford Festival, also known as The James Melton Show, is an hour-long television show, sponsored by Ford Motor Company, hosted by James Melton, and broadcast on NBC Television beginning on April 5, 1951.
+The final show was aired June 26, 1952.
+This show was replaced by another Ford-sponsored NBC show, Ford Television Theatre, from October 1952 to September 1956.

+The initial premise of the program was that each episode had a plot that tied together performances by Melton and other performers, including singer Dorothy Warenskjold, comedienne Vera Vague, and comedic singers the Wiere Brothers.
+Effective June 7, 1951, the format changed to a traditional revue.
+The Wiere Brothers were dropped, and Billy Barty joined the group.